VoltaicGRiD/SleepyTimeSoaps/README.md

 # Sleepy Time Soaps

 ## DEPRECATED
+This code is no longer utilized.
+All existing keys and database references no longer exist.
+They are left as placeholder for anyone interested in utilizing the repository as a template.

+This code is not commented, as a variety of the comments pertained only to the infrastructure that was being built at the time.
+If asked, I can easily go through and comment the code for future readers.

 ## Design and Development
 This is a website designed for my wife's soap-making business.
 It has since been depricated in favor of a more modular system integrated directly with payment processing API's through 'Shop'.